abhiyagupta/E2EMLOps/README_train.md

 - src/backend/torch_local/transfer_mar.py : change bucket name to point to your bucket line no 57.
 - 01D: s3 buckt name point to your bucker - line no 236
--01B: s3 buckt name point to your bucker - line no 660
+- 01B: s3 buckt name point to your bucker - line no 660
+- 01B point to ur path line 334
+- 01B argo cd: change repo name and point to correct argocd repo

 ## Setup

 1. Clone repository